ENG-1021 - English Composition I: GT-CO1

 MAT-1220 - Integrated Math I: GT-MA1

 Engages students in the concepts underlying elementary level mathematics.
 The course emphasizes critical thinking and applications.
 Topics include the structure of number systems, an analysis of numerical operations, set properties, numerical and geometric patterns, and a variety of problem solving skills.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
+Note: Both semesters of MAT 1220 and MAT 1230 must be completed in order to receive GT credit.
 Course readiness is determined by review of high school transcripts, assessment, and/or meeting with an Aims Academic Advisor.
 Course is not repeatable for credit.

 3